absmach/s0-docs/README.md

 The gateway firmware performs the following functions:

 - Collects meter data periodically from both wired and wireless M-Bus meters.
-- Transmits structured data securely to, Magistrala a remote IoT platform via MQTT or HTTPS.
+- Transmits structured data securely to, Magistrala a remote IoT platform via MQTT.
 - Manages reconnections and retry logic for unreliable NB-IoT networks.
 - Logs diagnostics and status via UART or remote logging service.